-Put simply, the dish soap interrupts the molecules at the surface of the milk, making them spread out.
+Put simply, the dish soap disrupts the molecules at the surface of the milk, making them spread out.
 This makes the colors spread out, leaving a beautiful marbled pattern behind.
-You can read my full explanation here if you are interested.
-The science behind what you see in magic milk is pretty fascinating!

 Best Structure Building Activities for Kids from Little Bins for Little Hands